citp/privacy-policy-historical/s/se/see/seewalds.com.md

 Any of the information we collect from you may be used in one of the following ways:

-  * To personalize your experience -- your information helps us to better respond to your individual needs
+  * To personalize your experience -- your information helps us to better respond to your individual needs.

-  * To improve our website -- we continually strive to improve our website offerings based on the information and feedback we receive from you
+  * To improve our website -- we continually strive to improve our website offerings based on the information and feedback we receive from you.

-  * To improve customer service -- your information helps us to more effectively respond to your customer service requests and support needs
+  * To improve customer service -- your information helps us to more effectively respond to your customer service requests and support needs.

   * To process transactions -- Your information, whether public or private, will not be sold, exchanged, transferred, or given to any other company for any reason whatsoever, without your consent, other than for the express purpose of delivering the purchased product or service requested.

   * To administer a contest, promotion, survey or other site feature.

-  * To send periodic emails -- The email address you provide for order processing, may be used to send you information and updates pertaining to your order, in addition to receiving occasional company news, updates, related product or service information, etc.
+  * To send periodic emails -- The email address you provide for order processing, may be used to send you information and updates pertaining to your order, in addition to receiving occasional news, updates, related product or service information, etc.

-Note: If at any time you would like to unsubscribe from receiving future emails, We include detailed unsubscribe instructions at the bottom of each bulk-sent email.
+Note: If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each bulk-sent email.
 Emails that are not bulk may not have unsubscribe links on them.

 ### How do we protect your information?

 We implement a variety of security measures to maintain the safety of your personal information when you place an order or enter, submit, or access your personal information.

 We offer the use of a secure server.
-All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to?keep the information confidential.
+All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and, if applicable, then encrypted into our payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.

 After a transaction, your private information (credit cards, social security numbers, financials, etc.) will not be stored on our servers.